DFStewart/CarND-PID-Control-Project/README.md

 ---

+[//]: # (Image References)

+[image1]: ./images/PID_equation.png "PID_EQ"
+[image2]: ./images/PID_diagram.png "PID_DIAGRAM"

 # Write Up

-In this project we utilize a PID controller, visualized below in both equation and block diagram forms.
+In this project we utilize a PID controller to control a cars steering angle based primarily on CTE (cross track error) and speed to control a simulated vehicle's steering angle.
+The PID controller is visualized below in both equation and block diagram forms.

+![alt text][image1]
+![alt text][image2]

 ## Proportional Gain: kP